beego/beedoc/en-US/mvc/controller/flash.md

 # Flash Messages

-This flash is not related to Adobe/Macromedia Flash at all.
-It relates to the temporary messages between two logic blocks.
-All the flash messages will be cleared after the very next logic block.
-Usually it is used to transform notes and error messages.
-It's application is well suited to the [Post/Redirect/Get](http://en.wikipedia.org/wiki/Post/Redirect/Get) model.
+Flash messages are not related to Adobe/Macromedia Flash.
+They are temporary messages between two logic blocks.
+All flash messages will be cleared after the very next logic block.
+They are normally used to send notes and error messages.
+Their use is suited for the [Post/Redirect/Get](http://en.wikipedia.org/wiki/Post/Redirect/Get) model.
 For example:

 ```go
 // Display settings message